allthingslinux/atlas/README.md

 # ATLAS (All Things Linux Abridged System)
-this is the operating system that runs on the tux keychain a lot of things were taken from the business card linux project, big credit there https://github.com/thirtythreeforty/businesscard-linux
+This is the operating system that runs on the tux keychain.

-## todo
+## To-do
 - [ ] readd flashdrive support
-- [ ] clean up readme
+- [x] clean up readme
 - [ ] add persistent directory in /root/
 - [ ] fix micropython REPL crash on syntax errors
 - [ ] add more packages